Hugo Bleicher: Carte and Spindle

 With his success in destroying Interallié, the Abwehr gave Bleicher, still only a sergeant, considerable autonomy to do his job as he saw fit and to travel throughout France to search for and arrest SOE agents and French resisters and to break up resistance networks.
 Bleicher used a number of aliases such as Jean Castell, Monsieur Jean, and Colonel Henri.
 Bleicher did not rush into making arrests.
 He preferred to gather information that could be used to wipe out complete networks as compared to arresting a single agent or resister.
 On March 21, 1943, the Abwehr told Bleicher to arrest Frenchman André Marsac and use him, if possible, to infiltrate the remnants of the Carte network, now called Spindle.

 Marsac was betrayed to the Germans by his lover, Helen James, an Irish woman.
 In March 21, 1943, Bleicher arrested Marsac at a Paris cafe and had him incarcerated in Fresnes Prison.
 Over the next few days Bleicher spent hours talking to Marsac.
 He portrayed himself as a German colonel who was dissatisfied with the Nazis and wanted to defect to England.
 He needed cooperation from Marsac or he would be forced to turn him over to the Gestapo.
 Marsac pledged his cooperation provided that Bleicher would help him escape.
 Together they hatched a plan to flee to England.
 Bleicher persuaded Marsac to write a letter to his second-in-command, Roger Bardet, introducing him as a potential defector who needed transportation to England.

 Armed with a letter of introduction from Marsac and the blessing of Bardet, Bleicher traveled to the village of Saint-Jorioz.
 He met with SOE agent Odette Sansom.
 He asked her to arrange an evacuation flight for him and Marsac and said they would return on April 18 to depart France on the airplane.
 She wired SOE in London seeking advice and was told to break off all contact with "Colonel Henri" and go into hiding immediately.
 However, she and her organiser (leader) Peter Churchill did not move quickly enough.
 Not expecting Colonel Henri until April 18, they stayed in Saint-Jorioz and were arrested by Bleicher on April 16.
 Bardet, compromised by Bleicher, became a German agent and helped Bleicher destroy other SOE networks.
 Marsac and Bardet survived the war as did Sansom and Churchill.

 Bardet helped Bleicher destroy the Inventor network, leading to the arrests in October/November 1943 of its organiser Sidney Jones, wireless operator Marcel Clech, and courier Vera Leigh, all of whom were executed, and resulting in the collapse of the network.
-Bardet also helped arrest Henri Frager, another former Carte member who had been commissioned by the SOE as leader of its Donkeyman circuit, whom Bleicher arrested in July 1944.
-Frager was subsequently executed.
+Bardet also helped arrest Henri Frager, another former Carte member who had been commissioned by the SOE as leader of its Donkeyman circuit.
+Bleicher arrested Frager in July 1944 and Frager was subsequently executed.